wikaiqi/2DLS/README.md

 ## unsupervised learning -- Principal component analysis (Sk-learn)

 We found the first and second principle component play as a role of ordered parameter and the susceptibility at freezing point of the solid-liquid transition.

+## Reference
+[1][On the Convergence of Adam and Beyond,Sashank J. Reddi and Satyen Kale and Sanjiv Kumar, ICLR, 2018.] (https://openreview.net/forum?id=ryQu7f-RZ])
+}